rust-lang/book/second-edition/src/ch01-02-hello-world.md

 make your Rust code run faster, but turning them on makes your program take longer to compile.
-This is why there are two different profiles: one for development when you want to be able to rebuild quickly and often, and one for building the final program you’ll give to a user that won't be rebuilt and that we want to run as fast as possible.
-If you're benchmarking the running time of your code, be sure to run `cargo build --release` and benchmark with the executable in *target/release*.
+This is why there are two different profiles: one for development when you want to be able to rebuild quickly and often, and one for building the final program you’ll give to a user that won’t be rebuilt and that we want to run as fast as possible.
+If you’re benchmarking the running time of your code, be sure to run `cargo build --release` and benchmark with the executable in *target/release*.

 ### Cargo as Convention

-With simple projects, Cargo doesn't provide a whole lot of value over just using `rustc`, but it will prove its worth as you continue.
+With simple projects, Cargo doesn’t provide a whole lot of value over just using `rustc`, but it will prove its worth as you continue.
 With complex projects composed of multiple crates, it’s much easier to let Cargo coordinate the build.
 With Cargo, you can just run `cargo build`, and it should work the